Grant Burger is a maker.

-This lead Grant to make the move to Boston, MA to attend the renowned North Bennet Street School.
-Having graduated in June of 2017, Grant is now back in Pittsburgh where he owns and operates Grant Burger Woodworking.
+This led Grant to make the move to Boston, MA to attend the renowned North Bennet Street School.

 Featured in Fine Woodworking "Masterful Helping Hand", 2017